jaw039/CSE151A-Project/README.md

 ## License
 This project is for educational purposes.
 Please respect Kaggle's terms of service and the original dataset license.

+# Question 4: Data Exploration

-### Question 1: How many observations does your dataset have?
+### 4.1: How many Observations does your data have?
 <img width="342" height="728" alt="image" src="https://github.com/user-attachments/assets/348b2dee-d488-4ff2-93b1-b71bf5563c89" />

-### Question 2: Describe all columns in your dataset their scales and data distributions.
+### 4.2: Describe all columns in your dataset their scales and data distributions.
 Describe the categorical and continuous variables in your dataset.
 Describe your target column and if you are using images plot some example classes of the images.
 <img width="868" height="763" alt="image" src="https://github.com/user-attachments/assets/faeaaba7-ca3b-445e-8d05-0c73fa28ab20" />

 Dataset Column Description